Magnetic Resonance Imaging (MRI)

 - Muscle weakness, numbness, or tingling

 Am I a good candidate for Magnetic Resonance Imaging (MRI)?

-You may be a good candidate for magnetic resonance imaging (MRI) if are having symptoms of a neurological problem.
+You may be a good candidate for magnetic resonance imaging (MRI) if you are having symptoms of a neurological problem.

-MRI is painless and does not use radiation.
-However, you may not be a good candidate for MRI if you have an implanted device, such as a pacemaker, or some type of metal in your body because of the strong magnetic field.
+An MRI scan is painless and does not use radiation.
+However, you may not be a good candidate for MRI procedure if you have an implanted device, such as a pacemaker, or some type of metal in your body because of the strong magnetic field.
 If you have claustrophobia, you may be given a sedative to help you relax during the procedure.

 You may not be a good candidate for MR angiography if you have impaired kidney function or have had a previous allergic reaction to a contrast agent.